Everything you need to know about cloud computing.

 How to backup to the cloud

 You can also upload files using the Upload button and your usual file manager.
-At launch (initially for Windows), the Proton Drive app will support automatic folder syncing, with online-only access to follow.
+Going forward, the Proton Drive app will support automatic folder syncing, with online-only access to follow.

 The day when most computers are simply low-end clients designed to run software and store data in the cloud is yet to come, but (as the popularity of Chromebooks shows) it is most likely the direction computing is heading.